Punjabi clothing: Patiala salwar

-Saraiki shalwar suits

-Saraiki shalwar suits are Punjabi outfits which include the Bahawalpuri shalwar suit and the Multani shalwar suit.

 Bahawalpuri shalwar suit

 The Bahawalpuri shalwar originates from the Bahawalpur region of Punjab, Pakistan.
 The Bahawalpuri shalwar is very wide and baggy with many voluminous folds.
 The material traditionally used for the Bahawalpuri shalwar and suthan is known as Sufi which is a mixture of cotton warp mixed with silk weft and gold threads running down the material.
 The other name for these types of mixed cloth is shuja khani.
 The Bahawalpuri shalwar is worn with the Bahawalpur style kameez, the Punjabi kurta or chola.

 Nawab Muhammad of Bahawalpur (1868-1900) wearing a loose Bahawalpuri shalwar.